by Michael W. Taft

 That wasn’t too hard, was it?
 Most of us cannot wait for the moment we can turn our mind toward something we love, and let go of ourselves into total concentration on it.
 A sort of flow state with our love object, whether its the latest episode of Mad Men or a good crossword puzzle.

 The reason for this is that it feels good—very good—to think about something you love.
-As the mind with agreeable thoughts, the system floods with chemicals that induce pleasure (such as dopamine, serotonin, oxytocin, nerve growth factor, and so on).
+As you fill the mind with agreeable thoughts, the system floods with chemicals that induce pleasure (such as dopamine, serotonin, oxytocin, nerve growth factor, and so on).
 This creates a positive feedback loop that encourages you to keep thinking about the thing you love.
 Virtually every other thought feels like an annoying distraction, because it doesn’t contribute to the cascade of pleasure you receive from concentrating on your love object.

 You can use that almost magical quality of love to enhance your concentration power.
 Here’s how.

 Notice what it feels like to focus completely